Calculus (dental): In supra-gingival calculus

-The organic component of calculus is approximately 85% cellular and 15% extracellular matrix.
+The organic component is approximately 85% cellular and 15% extracellular matrix.
 Cell density within dental plaque and calculus is very high, consisting of an estimated 200,000,000 cells per milligram.
 The cells within calculus are primarily bacterial, but also include at least one species of archaea (Methanobrevibacter oralis) and several species of yeast (e.g., Candida albicans).
 The organic extracellular matrix in calculus consists primarily of proteins and lipids (fatty acids, triglycerides, glycolipids, and phospholipids), as well as extracellular DNA.
 Trace amounts of host, dietary, and environmental microdebris are also found within calculus, including salivary proteins, plant DNA, milk proteins, starch granules, textile fibers, and smoke particles.

+In sub-gingival calculus

+Sub-gingival calculus is composed almost entirely of two components: fossilized anaerobic bacteria whose biological composition has been replaced by calcium phosphate salts, and calcium phosphate salts that have joined the fossilized bacteria in calculus formations.

+The following minerals are detectable in calculus by X-ray diffraction: